lingo-mit/website/blog/world_models/index.md

-_Thanks to David Bau, Yonatan Belinkov, Gabe Grand, Charles Jin, Belinda Li and Martin Wattenberg for comments on an early draft of this post, and to Ekin Aky&uuml;rek, Noah Goodman, Josh Tenenbaum and Lio Wong, as well as Shiry Ginosar and other participants in the the Simons Institute Workshop on Understanding Higher-Level Intelligence, for many useful discussions on this subject over the last few months._
+_Thanks to David Bau, Yonatan Belinkov, Gabe Grand, Charles Jin, Belinda Li and Martin Wattenberg for comments on an early draft of this post, and to Ekin Aky&uuml;rek, Noah Goodman, Josh Tenenbaum, Keyon Vafa and Lio Wong, as well as Shiry Ginosar and other participants in the the Simons Institute Workshop on Understanding Higher-Level Intelligence, for many useful discussions on this subject over the last few months._